 The veteran seamer bowled a length ball which has pitched outside the off-stump.
 Warner thought of taking the bat away from the line of the delivery but his late reactions made the ball take a thick edge before traveling straight to the gloves of wicketkeeper Jonny Bairstow who took a regulation catch to dismiss the Aussie opener.

-After Warner’s dismissal, ICCmade a quick replied to Cricket Australia’s tweet as they wrote, “This aged well #Ashes” followed by a laughing emoji.
+After Warner’s dismissal, ICCmade a quick reply to Cricket Australia’s tweet as they wrote, “This aged well #Ashes” followed by a laughing emoji.

 — ICC (@ICC) September 4, 2019

-On the day one of the fourth Test, Australia went on to bat first after winning the toss.
-Board seems to give a tough game to Aussie as it seem a troublesome situation to openers.
+On day one of the fourth Test, Australia went on to bat first after winning the toss.
+Board seems to give a tough game to Aussie as it seems a troublesome situation to openers.
 Both the openers were dismissed at a very early stage.
-Boards intent delivery led to the dismissal of Warner while the nip-backer caught Marcus Harris plumb in front of the stumps.
+Board intent delivery led to the dismissal of Warner while the nip-backer caught Marcus Harris plumb in front of the stumps.

 However, Steve Smith in partnership with Marnus Labuschagne stitched a 116-run stand before Labuschagne was dismissed by Craig Overton for 67.
 By the end of the day, Smith was batting on 67 while Travis Head remained unbeaten on 18 with Australia’s score made a 170/3 at the Old Trafford in Manchester.